kacpermuszynski/tbd-2023z-gr-1/README-phase-2a.md

    ***Files desccription***

-8. Analyze tpcdi.py.
+8. :white_check_mark: Analyze tpcdi.py.
 What happened in the loading stage?

    The script starts by initializing a Spark session using PySpark.
 For each of the four databases (`digen`, `bronze`, `silver`, `gold`), the script attempts to create the databases if they don't already exist.
 These databases are created in Hive with specified warehouse locations.
 The script sets the current database to `digen` using the `session.sql('USE digen')` command.